-MLC Super Class Action
+MLC Super ‘Grandfathered Commissions’ Class Action

 Class Action regarding the payment by the MLC Super Fund of conflicted remuneration to financial advisers using member’s funds.

 IMF Bentham (IMF) and William Roberts Lawyers are working together to bring a class action against the NAB owned MLC Super Fund trustee company, NULIS Nominees (Australia) Limited (NULIS), relating to excess fees charged to members of the MLC Super Fund by NULIS from 1 July 2016 onwards.
-The claim will allege NULIS breached its obligations to act in the best interest of the members of the MLC Super Fund, when it agreed to levy and levied these excess fees from member’s accounts in order to pay commissions and other fees to advisers (Conflicted Charges).
+The claim will allege NULIS breached its obligations to act in the best interest of the members of the MLC Super Fund, when it agreed to levy and levied these excess fees from members' accounts in order to pay commissions and other fees to advisers (Conflicted Charges).

 It is not proposed that any financial advisers be sued in the class action.

-What compensation will be claimed?
+What compensation is being claimed?